-47. The Democratic People's Republic of Korea noted the considerable progress in the implementation of the recommendations accepted during the first UPR session.
+47. The Democratic People's Republic of Korea noted the considerable progress in the implementation of the recommendations accepted during the first universal periodic review session.

-48. Denmark noted the incompatibility of the four laws on race and religion with international human rights treaties to which Myanmar is a party.
+48. Denmark noted the incompatibility of the four laws on race and religion with international human rights treaties to which Myanmar was a party.

-49. Djibouti was concerned about the serious and systematic violations of human rights and abuses committed against the Rohingya.
+49. Djibouti was concerned about the serious and systematic violations of human rights and abuses committed against Rohingya.